 “Performing Party” means that Party who under this Agreement has the right to claim that the Defaulting Party has engaged in an Event of Default under Section 17 of this Agreement.

-“Products” means quantities of product or services (including Energy, Capacity or Ancillary Services) that may from time to time be sold under the MPPSA Back-to-Back Transactions, EPMI Transactions, or under Structured Transactions.
+“Products” means quantities of products or services (including Energy, Capacity and Ancillary Services) that may from time to time be sold under Back-to-Back Transactions, EPMI Transactions, or Structured Transactions.
 “Protocols” shall have the meaning set forth in Appendix A, attached hereto.

 “Prudent Marketing Practices” shall mean, at a particular time, any of the practices and procedures, not in conflict with the Marketing Strategy and Trading and Risk Policy, practiced generally in the power marketing industry by experienced participants in similar circumstances.
 Prudent Marketing Practices is not intended to be limited to the optimum practice, method, or act to the exclusion of all others, but rather to be a spectrum of possible practices, methods or acts expected to accomplish the desired results, having due regard for, among other things, the requirements of each governmental authority of competent jurisdiction, and the requirements of this Agreement.